yn785/Electricity-Weather_Australia/README.md

 # Electricity-Weather_Australia
-# Canvas Group name: Group project 35
+# Group name: Group project 35

 # Introduction of intended use for code